 If you have a deep interest in the methodological, theoretical, and ethical procedures and challenges inherent to social science research and evaluation, this is a program for you.
-Our graduates contribute to the field of qualitative inquiry.
+Our graduates contribute to the fields of qualitative inquiry and program evaluation.

 Degree Type: Doctoral